medienbaecker/kirby-fieldtoggle/README.md

 ![Multiple Days](multidays.gif?raw=true)

-This time we'll do the exact same thing, but show multiple fields at the same time.
+This time we'll do the exact same thing, but show or hide multiple fields at the same time.
 When `Multiple days` is activated, both `start` and `end` are shown.
-When `Single day` is activated, only `day` is visible.
+When `Single day` is activated, only `day` is visible and `start` and `end` are hidden.

 ````
 eventtype: